 I was quiet during the entire family lunch.
 Jack, my cousin who lives in Mexico, noticed my dejected behavior and asked me what was wrong.
 I took him to the side and fervently explained my experience.
 I wasn’t angry or annoyed but rather filled with an uncomfortable feeling of undeserved privilege.
 What did I do to deserve this, and what did that kid do to deserve that?
 Jack spoke in a calm matter and told me something that inspired me.
 He said, “The universe put you in this place to help the people that were put in that one.”
 I understood but wasn’t satisfied with the answer.
 I knew I could not change the lives of 45.5 percent of the population of Mexico.
 I shrugged him off and continued to sulk at the lunch table.

 Later that night, I checked my university email when it struck me.
-I can’t help everyone in Mexico who struggles with poverty, but they can help themselves with a chance at education.
+I can’t help everyone in Mexico who struggles with poverty, but they can help themselves with a chance at finding someone to carry out Tutoring.

 After talking with Jack about my little epiphany, we came up with the idea of starting a non-profit organization.
 This organization would be like a foreign exchange program with private schools.
 Kids from the age of five would be awarded education at a private school.
 There are organizations in Mexico that sponsor children to go to school, but they are badly organized and the child often skips school to work on the streets anyway.
 These kids have to provide for their families immediately.
 They don’t have the resources or time to attend school.
 The details of the non-profit that we want to create are still being discussed.
 The trip to Mexico that inspired me to act was two weeks ago, so this is something that is still fresh in my mind.
 We believe that we can create an organization that will help poverty-stricken children stay in school until they can get a job and provide for their families and themselves through education.
 Next time I go to Mexico and am approached by a child on the streets, I will hand him or her a book instead of money.